 State civil courts, such as superior courts, across the country are starting to put their indexes to cases online, including many in California.

-Some superior courts - such as Alameda and San Francisco counties in the Bay Area - are even posting electronic copies of documents filed in civil cases.
+Some superior courts - such as Alameda County and San Francisco County in the Bay Area - are even posting electronic copies of documents filed in civil cases.